SwedbankPay/developer.swedbankpay.com/_includes/problems/old-implementations/payment-instruments-v1/checkout.md

 Caused By:

-*   During a create a sale call to e-com, Swish responded with 504 (Gateway Timeout).
+*   During a create a sale call to e-commerce, Swish responded with 504 (Gateway Timeout).

 {% capture response_header %}HTTP/1.1 504 Gateway Timeout
 Content-Type: application/json{% endcapture %}